besure94/ParksLookupApi.Solution/README.md

 **Note: this API uses versioning, and contains two versions.
 Version 2 contains an additional optional query parameter for a GET request that Version 1 does not.**

 **Additionally, both versions of this API contain pagination.
-This is demonstrated by the optional "pageNumber" query string listed below in the `Optional Query String Parameters for GET Request` section.**
+This is demonstrated by the optional "pageNumber" query string listed below in the `Optional Query String Parameters for GET Request` section.
+This is designed to be able to return the amount of parks for a specific page.
+If there were thousands or millions of parks in the database, it would be very inefficient to have to sort through all of them when making GET requests.**

 The different versions can be located in the upper right hand of the page in Swagger.
 There is a dropdown menu that contains `v2` and `v1`.
 The application will automatically start on `v2`, as that is the most recent version.
 Start with testing the endpoints for `v1`, before moving on to `v2`.